- Rophynol and GHB

 Alcohol and Intimacy

-- Avoid hooking up when you or your partner have been drinking.
-You may go further sexually than you would have had you been sober.
+- Avoid hooking up when you or your partner have been drinking heavily or ingesting drugs that may lead to incapacitation.
+You may go further sexually than you would have had you been sober, or you or your partner may be unable to ask for, give, and receive consent.

 - Be clear about how far you are willing to go sexually before you begin drinking and before you hook up with someone.